yury-lysogorskiy/lammps/doc/src/Howto_lammps_gui.rst

 The *Tutorials* menu is to support the set of LAMMPS tutorials for beginners and intermediate LAMMPS users documented in (:ref:`Gravelle1
 <Gravelle1>`).
-From the dropdown menu you can select which of the eight
+From the drop down menu you can select which of the eight
 currently available tutorial sessions you want to start and then will be taken to a 'wizard' dialog where you can choose in which folder you want to work, whether you want that folder to be cleared, and also whether